Scouting in East of England: Essex International Jamboree

 The Essex International Jamboree (EIJ) was first held in 1927 when it was visited by the Founder, and then Chief Scout, Sir Robert Baden-Powell.
 Essex have held jamborees every four years since 1952 and at their last site, Devereux Farm, Kirby-le-Soken, from 1996 to 2008.
 In 2012 a new site was established at Boyton Cross near Roxwell, Chelmsford following coastal erosion and an increasing flood risk at the Kirby Le Soken site.
 It is organised jointly by Essex Scouts and the Guide Counties of Essex West, Essex North East and Essex South East.

 The Essex International Jamboree 2008 was held between 26 July and 2 August.
 Over 8,000 participants and 2,000 staff attended the jamboree representing 30 different countries, including: Canada, Denmark, Egypt, Finland, Germany, Ghana, Gibraltar, Ireland, Israel, Kenya, Nigeria, Norway, Pakistan, Palestinian Territories, Romania, Spain, Sweden, Turkey, Uganda, UK, USA and Zimbabwe.
 Another 4,000 people, including hundreds of Cub Scouts and Brownies were hosted for the jamboree open day.
 The theme for 2008 was "The World's Endangered Animals" and included a strong emphasis for 'green issues' such as recycling and developing global links.
 In keeping with the theme, the site was sub-divided into 10 sub-camps containing a mixture of UK and international Scouts and Guides, with a further sub-camp for staff.
 Each of the participant sub-camps was named after an endangered animal.
-All of the animals could be found at the nearby Colchester Zoo, and each sub-camp became involved in the zoo’s adoption scheme as a lasting legacy of the event.
+All of the animals could be found at the nearby Colchester Zoo, and each sub-camp became involved in the zoo's adoption scheme as a lasting legacy of the event.

 Essex International Jamboree 2012 at the new site at Boyton Cross and was attended by over 8,000 Scouts and Guides with over 1,500 adult volunteers on the staff team.
 The 2016 Essex International Jamboree held between 30 July and 6 August with the theme "Our Changing World", was attended by about 10,000 Scouts and Guides and was run by a team of 2,000 adult volunteers.
 The 2020 Essex International Jamboree was cancelled due to the Coronavirus outbreak.
-The 2024 Essex International Jamboree is planned to be held between 27 July and 3 August 2024.
+The 2024 Essex International Jamboree was held between 27 July and 3 August 2024.